Wythenshawe MVP (Maternity Voices Partnership) is a new feedback forum for expectant and new parents receiving care from Wythenshawe hospital.

 We want to hear about your experiences of maternity care during pregnancy, birth and in the first few weeks after your baby is born.
 For example, we want to know:

 - what was good about your care?

 - any ideas you have for improvements to care?

 You can get in touch via any of our social media channels listed under the contact us section.
 You can also email us or join one of our online feedback sessions.

 What we do

 We don’t handle individual complaints but we do look for themes in the feedback we receive from you.
-Every three months we review that feedback with our MVP committee of midwives, doctors, commissioners and parents to identify improvement projects for our MVP work plan.
-We then collaborate with maternity and neonatal staff, mums, dads and parents like you, to co-produce service improvements and make changes that matter to you.
+Every three months we review that feedback with our Wythenshawe MVP committee of midwives, doctors, commissioners and parents to identify improvement projects for our MVP work plan.
+Most importantly, we then collaborate with maternity and neonatal staff, mums, dads and parents like you, to co-produce service improvements and make changes that matter to you.

 Your voice matters, share your feedback and get involved.

 Wythenshawe hospital, formerly known as University Hospital South Manchester and now known as St. Mary’s @Wythenshawe, provides maternity care to expectant parents in and around Manchester and Trafford.
 The hospital is managed by Manchester University NHS Foundation Trust.